a-sit-plus/warden-supreme/docs/docs/technical/quirks.md

-# Quirks, bugs, workarounds, and hints
+# Quirks, Bugs, Workarounds, and Hints

-Warden Supreme's unified Android and iOS attestation core, _Warden_, has been used in production for years and attested millions of clients.
+Warden Supreme's unified Android and iOS attestation core, _Makoto_ (formerly _WARDEN_), has been used in production for years and attested millions of clients.
 Naturally, this caused hiccups but also enabled the collection of these hiccups' causes.
 Due to the diversity of its device landscape, Android is most affected by this. iOS, however, is also not without flaws.

 This page lists known quirks and bugs, and discusses how to deal with them.
 First, however, some general hints that apply regardlessly are discussed.

-## General hints
+## General Hints
 Using attestation to strongly enforce policies and to remotely establish trust in mobile clients is rooted in cryptographic mechanisms and PKI procedures.
 Hence, timeliness is of the essence, freshness windows and temporal checks are crucial.